exporl/kuleuven-templates/README.md

 Further TODOs
 -------------

-- use yaml instead of custom headers in all examples
 - ondemand should do markdown -> tex and tex -> pdf separately, at the moment pdflatex is run two times
 - letter template